City University of Hong Kong

 Computing Services Centre

-The CSC also provides IT training to staff and students by organising both classroom and online computer literacy courses, talks, online reference guides and newsletters.
-The CSC Service Counter and the CSC Help Desk provide immediate assistance to the whole University community.
+The CSC also provides IT training to staff and students by organising online computer courses, talks, online reference guides and newsletters.
+Should users require any IT advice or help, the CSC Service Counter and the CSC Help Desk are here to provide immediate assistance.
 Users can visit the IT Info and the Computing Services Centre for more information.

 - a physical fitness room;